menghanhui/r3bl.blog/stuff-i-like/index.md

 <a name="web-services">My Web Services Pack</a>

-* [GitHub](https://github.com/) -> I love every single feature GitHub offers, which is why GitHub is my favorite company.
+* [GitHub](https://github.com/) -> I love every single feature GitHub offers, which is why [GitHub is my favorite company](http://r3bl.github.io/en/why-github-is-my-favorite-company/).
 * [Twitter](https://twitter.com/) -> I use Twitter regularly.
 It replaced Facebook as my "default" social network.
 * [Reddit](https://www.reddit.com/) -> Reddit is a place where I get my inspiration.
+There are some amazing Subreddits out there for anybody.
-* [HackerNews](https://news.ycombinator.com/news) -> HackerNews is an excellent resource to keep up with the latest technology.
+* [HackerNews](https://news.ycombinator.com/news) -> HackerNews is an excellent resource to keep up to date with the latest technology.
 * [Digg](http://digg.com/) -> Digg is a great add-free web service that allows me to keep up with the latest posts from my favorite blogs and news services.
 * [Kindle](https://read.amazon.com/) -> I have over 200 books in my Kindle library and I enjoy reading them using online version of the Kindle Reader.
 * [RescueTime](https://www.rescuetime.com/) -> Although pretty unknown, RescueTime is a great service that allows you to check how much of the time I spend on my laptop is actually spent on doing something productive.
 And thanks to their great cross-platform apps, I forget that I'm running them until I get a weekly summary delivered to my mail.
-* [MEGA](https://mega.co.nz/) -> I have over 2 TB of space (1 TB on Mail.Ru Cloud and another one on OneDrive), the cloud service that I use regularly is MEGA, primarily because of those 50 gigs of space they're offering free of charge and because their Linux client is great.
+* [MEGA](https://mega.co.nz/) -> Even though I have over 2 TB of space (1 TB on Mail.Ru Cloud and another one on OneDrive), the cloud service that I use regularly is MEGA, primarily because their Linux client is amazing.
 * [DuckDuckGo](https://duckduckgo.com/) -> I tried DuckDuckGo once and now I can't get enough of it.
 I'm using it all the time as my primary search engine, and I can't live without DuckDuckGo's bangs any more.
 * [CareerDean](http://careerdean.com/) -> I love visiting this site from time to time.
 It's a site where people who are employed in some of the biggest technology companies around answer questions.
 * [alternativeTo](http://alternativeto.net/) -> If you ever get tired of using a certain software and you're looking for alternatives, AlternativeTo is a place to go.